What Is an ETF and How to Invest in ETFs in Australia?

 How do ETFs Work?

-When you invest in an ETF on the Australian Securities Exchange (ASX), you're buying units in the fund rather than directly owning the underlying shares or assets.
+When you invest in ETFs on the Australian Securities Exchange (ASX), you're buying units in the fund rather than directly owning the underlying shares or assets.
 The ETF provider manages the actual portfolio of investments, allowing you to gain exposure to a diversified range of assets through the simple purchase of ETF units.

 To match investor demand, ETF units can be created or redeemed.
 This unique feature helps ensure that the price of the ETF units stays close to the net asset value (NAV) of the underlying assets.
 This is different from investing in individual company shares or units in a Listed Investment Trust (LIT), where prices can vary more significantly based on supply and demand dynamics.